 Heather serves Camp Albemarle as Nature School Director.
 Heather’s love for the ocean and passion for children brought her to North Carolina.
 After graduating from Coastal Carolina University in South Carolina with her Bachelor’s in Marine Science and a double minor in biology and psychology, she worked as a Special Activities Instructor at the North Carolina Aquarium at Pine Knoll Shores.
 She has attended various nature-based preschool training including the Nature Preschool Institute at Chippewa Nature Center, The Cedarsong Way Teacher Training, and professional development through The Eastern Region Association of Forest and Nature Schools (ERAFANS).
 Heather is blessed to combine her love for children, our planet, and God into one amazing job and is excited to get children active outdoors and surrounded by nature.
 She enjoys volunteering, watching sunrises and sunsets, and crafting.

-Katie moved from NY a few years ago after many summers spent visiting her grandparents in Eastern NC and is happy to call Eastern NC home.
+Katie moved from NY six years ago after many summers spent visiting her grandparents in New Bern and is happy to call Eastern NC home.
 She graduated from The State University of NY at Albany with a BA in English and is a certified nature-based teacher through The Eastern Region Association of Forest and Nature Schools.
 Katie has completed professional development through Mindstretchers Academy, Project Learning Tree, and Antioch University.
 She has over a decade’s worth of experience working with children of all ages and developmental abilities in diverse settings.
-Additionally, Katie is trained in Conscious Discipline.
+Additionally, Katie is trained in Conscious Discipline and Responsive Classroom.
+She is halfway through her Master's degree in Curriculum and Instruction.
 Katie is passionate about expanding nature-based educational opportunities beyond the preschool years.
 In her free time, she enjoys exploring the outdoors and camping with her family, reading, good coffee and baking bread.

 Cheyenne was born in the small town of Thomaston, Georgia but she grew up here on the Crystal Coast and considers both places home.
 She graduated from UNCW with her bachelor’s degree in Spanish.
 She enjoys learning new languages and is fluent in both Spanish and English.
 Cheyenne was a homeschool student for most of grade school and because of this, she had the opportunity to work with children in a teaching role from a young age.
 She has a deep love and appreciation for nature, God and teaching.
 She is so grateful to be able to work in an environment that encourages growth in all three.
 Cheyenne has completed professional development through ERAFANS and is certified in Conscious Discipline.
 In her free time, Cheyenne enjoys hiking and going on adventures with her family, reading, photography, learning the violin and volunteering in her church’s children’s ministry.

-Kaliegh arrived to NC in 2020 by way of Kodiak, AK, joining the Nature School team soon after her move.
-She spent the last several years teaching special education in Alaska and is an avid lover of the outdoors.
+Kaliegh arrived to NC in 2020 by way of Kodiak, AK, joining the Nature School team soon after her move as a preschool and Sprouts supporting teacher.
+Before her move she spent several years teaching special education in Alaska and is an avid lover of the outdoors.
 Kaliegh loves that nature school is not like a typical classroom and was drawn to this mode of education because of how being outside in nature inspires her teaching and promotes feelings of wellness.
 Her goal is to learn more teaching strategies that will have her students hooked and wanting to learn more.
 Outside of work, she loves coffee, hiking, fishing and foraging with her family, as well as cooking and baking for family and friends.

 Kelly grew up in Wilson, NC and spent her weekends and summers here on the coast.
 She graduated from East Carolina University with a B.S. in Finance and worked in accounting and finance until she and her husband were blessed with their two amazing girls.
 They moved to Carteret County for the small-town life and she became a stay-at-home mom and then a homeschool mom.
 Kelly spends her days with her girls learning, playing with their Boxer puppy, hiking nature trails, gardening, cooking and baking, doing arts and crafts, singing and playing music and enjoying each other’s company.
 Kelly is also a Girl Scout Troop leader of 19 precious girls and is passionate about teaching them important life skills, how to enjoy and care for nature, to be good citizens and to be courageous and strong.
 She has a lifelong passion for learning and is currently improving her Spanish, guitar playing and growing her green thumb.